vanderheim-village/vanderwood-twitch-bot/docs/commands/moderator-commands/endsession.md

 # End Session

-The `!endsession` command is used to end the current session of the Battle of Midgard game.
+The `?endsession` command is used to end the current session of the Battle of Midgard game.

 ## Usage

-`!endsession`
+`?endsession`

 ## Example

-`!endsession`
+`?endsession`

 ## Permissions

-The `!endsession` command can only be used by moderators or the streamer.
+The `?endsession` command can only be used by moderators or the streamer.